 With the sheer quantity of tools that can be used for digital transformation, it can be hard to make sense of the market.
 Task mining is a relatively new technology that has gained momentum in the last few years, spawning startups and leading established players to develop a task mining offering.
 But what is it?

-Task mining analyzes clicks and keystrokes to generate novel insights about how users interact with their computers.
-These insights include visualizations and analytics that can be used for automation, optimization, and other types of transformation.
-Any time that knowledge is desired on how work gets done, task mining can be used.
+Gartner states that, “task mining is a technique to infer information from low-level event data available in UI logs from a desktop or a device.
+This information helps IT leaders identify automation opportunities, improve employee experience, increase workers’ productivity and justify AI use cases.”
 While traditional process analysis relies on manual methods that often miss the mark, task mining observes users to show exactly how a process is performed.
 Advanced task mining tools can generate accurate process maps that contain all variants in a process and highlight recommended areas for process re-engineering or automation.

 How task mining works